 The monkey mind thinks only in linear terms; cause and effect.
 The monkey mind satisfies our ego and gets us into situations we shouldn’t necessarily get involved in.
 It’s always busy.
 It’s always reactive.
 It’s a part of us.

 Do you have a monkey or a gorilla?
 Is it restless, fanciful, whimsical?
-See how the monkey can enhance your characters.
+See how the monkey can enhance your characters and improves your screenwriting.

 For in depth Film & TV script analysis visit Script Firm.